-Installing an FTP Server on Windows 7 is a great way to transfer files to and from web servers or remote locations when you don't have a server that is readily available.
+Installing an FTP (or SFTP) Server on Windows 7 is a great way to transfer files to and from web servers or remote locations when you don't have a server that is readily available.
 We've put together this great walk-through on how to get the Windows 7 file transfer protocol service and IIS Management Service installed in order to get file transfer functioning on your Microsoft Windows 7 desktop.

 - Go to the Start menu, then click Control Panel on the right side.